- Environmental Services

 The City is under an amended consent judgement with the Missouri Department of Natural Resources to eliminate sanitary sewer overflows.
 The City’s Overflow Control Plan was revised in early 2021 to establish a supplementary plan and timeline for investment in improving Springfield’s aging sanitary sewer system.

-Sanitary sewer improvements around Pea Ridge Creek are anticipated for construction beginning in fall of 2022.
-The combined cost of the projects is estimated at $5.2 million and will be funded using sanitary sewer reserve funds as outlined in the Supplemental Overflow Control Plan approved by City Council in April, 2021.
+Sanitary sewer improvements around Pea Ridge Creek are anticipated for construction beginning in June of 2023.
+The combined cost of the projects is estimated at $6.8 million and will be funded using sanitary sewer reserve funds as outlined in the Supplemental Overflow Control Plan approved by City Council in April, 2021.

 About the Projects